-Certificate Level: Undergraduate Admission Requirements: High school transcript or equivalent minimum Certificate Type: Certificate Number of Credits to Completion: 18.0 Instructional Delivery: Online Calendar Type: Quarter Expected Time to Completion: 1 years Financial Aid Eligibility: Not aid eligible Classification of Instructional Program (CIP) Code: 51.0713 Standard Occupational Classification (SOC) Code: 29-2071
+Certificate Level: Undergraduate

+Admission Requirements: High school transcript or equivalent minimum

+Certificate Type: Certificate

+Number of Credits to Completion: 18.0

+Instructional Delivery: Online Calendar Type: Quarter

+Expected Time to Completion: 1 years Financial Aid Eligibility: Not aid eligible

+Classification of Instructional Program (CIP) Code: 51.0713 Standard Occupational Classification (SOC) Code: 29-2071 Note: This certificate program is currently not accepting students for AY2024-25.

 Expertise in medical billing and coding is a necessary skill set for laboratory professionals in today's health care environment.
 This skill set enables health care professionals to work with laboratory and hospital administrators to determine relevant workload statistics and assign, capture and transmit relevant revenue statistics to hospital administrators and third-party payors.
-In addition, medical billing and coding skill set is a recognized asset that will allow health care professionals to create opportunities for advancement in their professional careers.
+In addition, the medical billing and coding skill set is a recognized asset that will allow health care professionals to create opportunities for advancement in their professional careers.